North Carolina Criminal Court Records

 What’s included in a North Carolina Criminal Court Record?

-Court records in the state of North Carolina have similar features and comprise of similar information.
+Court records in the state of North Carolina have similar features and comprise similar information.
 The total amount of information readily available in these records may vary depending on the type of court where the case was handled as well as the type of case.
 However, criminal court records typically include the following information:

 - Case details